 Continuous glucose monitors used to be reserved for people with diabetes.
 Now millions of people are wearing them and watching their blood sugar dance with every meal, every walk, every stressful email.
-The data is showing something the textbooks understated: glucose spikes shape how you feel, how you focus, and how you age.
+The data is showing something the textbooks understated.
+Glucose spikes shape how you feel, how you focus, and how you age, and the people who manage them well live noticeably better days.

 What Glucose Spikes Actually Are